 Buying a horse is a serious long-term commitment and is both time and financially expensive.
 So if you’re thinking about taking the plunge and aren’t sure where to start H&H’s ultimate guide to buying a horse is here to help.

-From which questions to ask, to what to do when you go to have a look at the horse — we’ve got the expert advice you need to make sure it’s as hassle-free as possible…
+From which questions to ask, to what to do when you go to view horses for sale — we’ve got the expert advice you need to make sure it’s as hassle-free as possible…

 Before you begin